 The function lsat_export_ts() will export from EE a Landsat time series for each sample site.
 This function only works for sample sites (point coordinates) that typically represent either (1) field sites, (2) a census of all Landsat pixels on a focal landscape, or (3) a random sample from a large region.
 This function issues one or more tasks to EE that export the data to the user’s Google Drive.
 Data extractions that involve a large number of sample sites are prone to errors and exceeding user limits set by EE.
 Therefore, in such cases the function will chunk the sample sites into small groups (by default 250 sites) and for each chunk will issue a separate export task to EE.

+The main way of accessing the Landsat data using lsatTS is based on point sample locations.

+For a given sample point all Landsat pixels that overlap with the point are extracted from the combined collection of all Landsat 5,7 and 8 Collection 2 Surface Reflectance scenes available on the GEE.

+Optional: For an area of interest, all landsat 8 pixel centers within the area can be determined with the ls_get_pixel_centers() function.
+These pixel centre coordinates can then be passed on for the point based extraction.

 Data preparation